10 Ways to Use Bybi’s Classic Babe Balm

 Bybi Babe Balm

-Containing just 17 ingredients, this balm comes out of the tube a slightly surprising bright orange (thanks to the carrot oil in it) in a thick formula which melts to a transparent gloss on contact with skin.
+Containing just 17 ingredients, this balm comes out of the tube a slightly surprising bright orange (thanks to the carrot oil in it) in a thick formula which melts to a transparent gloss on contact with the skin.

-With a slight floral scent, Babe Balm has an emollient (but not greasy) feel on the hands which melts down to a thinner oil texture when worked into skin.
+With a slight floral scent, Babe Balm has an emollient (but not greasy) feel on the hands which melts down to a thinner oil texture when worked into the skin.

-And although I find it does take quite a while to absorb, because it’s so emollient I also don’t need to use a lot.
+And although I find it does take quite a while to absorb because it’s so emollient I also don’t need to use a lot.
 And once absorbed the result of the shea butter, squalane, camellia seed oil and olive oil in this formula is skin (and hair and nails) that is softer and moisturised.

 Housed in a tube made of sugarcane, both the tube itself and its cap are 100 per cent recyclable in domestic recycling.

 Since this is a multipurpose balm there’s a lot of great ways to use it across the whole body.
 Here are some of my favourites: